Audianism: History

 Audius lived in Syria in the 4th century.
 His views extended into Scythia.
 Towards the end of the 4th century, the opinion of the Audians appeared among some African Christians.
-One Syrian village, Jubb'addin's, name (in Aramaic) means "the well of Audius."

 In 325 at the First Council of Nicaea, it was decreed that all Christians should follow the Roman tradition of celebrating Pascha (Easter) on Easter Sunday, and no longer on the date of 14 Nisan (the Jewish Passover), as the so-called Quartodecimans used to do.
 The Audians, however, continued the Quartodeciman practice.

 Epiphanius of Salamis called attention to the Audians (as well as other sects he considered heretical) in his Panarion.
 Although Epiphanius is not always a trustworthy source, he correctly quotes the viewpoint of the Audians, that the church had "abandoned the fathers' Paschal rite in Constantine's time from deference to the emperor, and changed the day to suit the emperor".

 Roman Emperors Constantine I the Great and Theodosius I legislated against the Audians, but the sect was still practicing quartodecimanism in Syrian Antioch in the 380s.

 The Church Father Theodoret wrote on the belief the following, as Chapter IX of his Ecclesiastical History (Book IV), titled "Of the heresy of the Audiani":